 The series is also called Jackpot or The Royal Gambler.
 Dae-Gil and King Yeongjo enter a match.
-Dae-Gil bets his life and King Yeongjo bets the entire Kingdom of Joseon on the outcome.
+Dae-Gil bets his life, and King Yeongjo bets the entire Kingdom of Joseon on the outcome.
 (Source: IMDb)

 60. The Flower in Prison

-A story about Ok-nyeo, a talented girl born and raised in prison but gains great skill and wisdom through her encounters with extraordinary people from all walks of life.
+A story about Ok-nyeo, a talented girl born and raised in prison who gains great skill and wisdom through her encounters with extraordinary people from all walks of life.
 She becomes a crusader for the oppressed peasant class and embarks on a journey to find the class she belongs to in the caste system.

 Through the life of Ok-nyeo, this TV miniseries introduces Joseon’s proud legacy of human rights laws, which Ok-nyeo fights to enact throughout the kingdom.
 (Source: MBC)

 61. The Three Kingdom Wars – Imjin Wars 1592